analogdevicesinc/MaximAI_Documentation/MAX78000_Feather/README.md

 ## Developing with Eclipse

 This is the quickest way to evaluate pre-trained and synthesized ML demonstrations.
-You'll need to download and install the Micontroller SDK onto a Windows 10/11 host.
-The Microcontroller SDK is available to download from [here](https://www.analog.com/en/design-center/evaluation-hardware-and-software/software/software-download?swpart=SFW0010820A).
+You'll need to download and install the MSDK onto a Windows 10/11 host.
+The Analog Devices MSDK is available to download from [here](https://www.analog.com/en/design-center/evaluation-hardware-and-software/software/software-download?swpart=SFW0010820A).

 ### Running Eclipse